Hoontarx/ACIT4640-StudyGuide/README.md

    Runs only when notified.

 5. **What is idempotency in Ansible?**
-   Repeated runs produce same state.
+   Repeated runs produce the same state.

 6. **What is a module?**
    Reusable block that performs an action (e.g., yum, service).